-Understand there need not be any shame whatsoever around seeking help.
-Unfortunately, many people who could benefit significantly from therapy never get the chance to improve their lives because they become victims of the stigma surrounding mental health issues and don’t speak to a therapist.
+Understand there need not be ashamed with seeking help.
+Unfortunately, many people who can benefit significantly from therapy never get the chance to improve their lives because they become victims of the stigma surrounding mental health issues and don’t speak to a therapist.

 The other option is to attend a family therapist with enmeshed family members.
 A licensed therapist may offer family systems therapy – an evidence-based modality in which family members learn to set and accept healthy boundaries and express how they feel in healthy, adaptive ways.